dev-guy/geo/README.md

 ## Usage

+1. Install Elixir
-1. Install PostgreSQL
+2. Install PostgreSQL
-2. Install `nodejs`
+3. Install `nodejs` (this might be optional)
-3. `mix setup` to install and setup dependencies
+4. `mix setup` to install and setup dependencies
-4. `mix phx.server` or inside IEx with `iex -S mix phx.server`
+5. `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.